Oliver Tidman

-Oliver Eustace Tidman (16 May 1911 – 20 December 2000) was a former English footballer who played as an outside left.
+Oliver Eustace Tidman (16 May 1911 – 20 December 2000) was an English footballer who played as an outside left.

 Career

 In 1932, Tidman signed for Aston Villa from Tufnell Park.
 On 11 February 1933, Tidman made his only appearance for the club in a 1–0 away win against Chelsea.
 In 1935, Tidman signed for Stockport County, making 24 Football League appearances, scoring four times.
 In 1936, Tidman signed for Bristol Rovers, making 16 league appearances, scoring once.
 Tidman later played for Clapton Orient and Chelmsford City, signing for each club in 1937 and 1938 respectively.